 The number of diabetics in India is increasing day by day.
 In this metabolic disorder, the blood sugar levels are high either because the production of insulin is low or the cells of the body do not respond to insulin properly or both.

-A person with diabetes can face life-threatening emergencies due to fluctuations of insulin levels in the body.
-High insulin levels can cause low sugar in blood called hypoglycemia leading to insulin shock.
+A person with diabetes can face life-threatening emergencies due to fluctuations in insulin levels in the body.
+High insulin levels can cause low sugar in the blood called hypoglycemia leading to insulin shock.

-Some of the symptoms of insulin shock are
+Some of the symptoms of insulin shock are:

 • Rapid pulse and fast breathing